julia-popko/julia-popko.github.io/_projects/logolepsy.md

      style=false
      img=""
      alt_img=""
      content="During the research part of this case study, I investigated the habits of digital magazine users.
 It turned out that the people who read the digital press, spend on the websites not more than 30 minutes per day.
 Then, the design should be tailored for the user who only browses headlines to find the most appealing and interesting information.
 Therefore, the page navigation has to be clear and the categories have to be easily accessible.
-Also, the survey and interviews I conducted shown that my target group is moslty interested in culture, fashion and literature."
+Also, the survey and interviews I conducted shown that my target group is mostly interested in culture, fashion and literature."
 %}
 {%
      include section-projects.html